 Momentum trading, in a nutshell, is buying what’s going up and selling what’s going down.

-When the market is making strong moves without deep pullbacks, this strategy can have its perks.
-But what happens when the market doesn’t make those big moves and instead trades in a range or just heads downward?
+When the market is making strong moves without deep pullbacks, this can be a solid strategy.
+But what happens when the market doesn’t make those big moves and instead trades in a range or just heads down?

-The momentum trader will often have their stop losses hit over and over again — possibly seeing painful draws on their capital.
+The momentum trader will often have their stop losses hit over and over again.
+They also might see their losses adding up.

 #7 Long-Term Investments

-Investing means holding an asset for anywhere between a year to a lifetime.
-Here, you’re looking for the asset to rise in price and as well as potential dividends.
+Investing means holding an asset for anywhere between a year and a lifetime.
+Here, you’re looking for the asset to rise in price, as well as potential dividends.

-For these positions, think research: The company’s fundamentals, the viability of the business, balance sheets, earnings reports.
+For these positions, think research: fundamentals, business viability, balance sheets, earnings reports.

 Derivatives and Algorithmic Trading Strategies